 Slow Cooker Christmas Fudge will bring Santa and the Reindeer to your door!
-This chocolate fudge is as easy as set and forget and stir a few times.
+This chocolate fudge is as easy as set and forget.
 It makes the perfect Christmas Gift recipe as well as a fun holiday recipe everyone will love!

 Slow Cooker Christmas Fudge